pinpox/matrix-bot/README.md

 import 	"github.com/binaryplease/matrix-bot"

-//PingPongBot is a custom bot that will reply to !ping with "pong" type PingPongBot struct {
+// PingPongBot is a custom bot that will reply to !ping with "pong" type PingPongBot struct {
 	*matrixbot.MatrixBot
 }